at the 2026 IBCPC Dragon Boat Festival

 Founder of ‘A chacun son Everest’ (To each their own Everest).
 Objective: to learn to live with illness and to live afterwards, free, proud and light-hearted.

-Supports patients in managing the side effects of cancer treatments.
+Supports patients dealing with the side effects of breast cancer treatments.

-Contributed to the founding of a BCP club in Saumur.
+Contributed to the development of a BCP club in Saumur between 2017 and 2019.

 Oncologist – Radiotherapist